Heard in Paramarthananda’s Gita discourse:

 224. Swami Chinmayananda: Rich people are comfortably unhappy.
 Poor people are uncomfortably unhappy.

-226. A materialistic person is one who is interested only in Artha and Kama.
+225. Offering to god is pouring water to the root of a tree.226.
+A materialistic person is one who is interested only in Artha and Kama.
 When material knowledge is acquired without dharmic knowledge, problems arise.

 227. Happiness is the ratio of number of fulfilled desires to total desires (Swami Chinmayananda).